Use the Graphics settings (main menu: Edit > Project Settings, then select the Graphics category) to apply global settings for Graphics.

 See in Glossary is enabled for the current Graphics Tier.
 By default, this is set to FP16.

-See in Glossary.
+See in Glossary format.
 R and G channels are 11-bit floating point, B channel is 10-bit floating point.

 |Rendering PathThe technique Unity uses to render graphics.
 Choosing a different path affects the performance of your game, and how lighting and shading are calculated.
 Some paths are more suited to different platforms and hardware than others.
 More info